Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 #For this example, we first need to download the DSM, DTM and Green space layer from the following url (where we already uploaded the data)

-#create a temp diractory to get the zip file
+#create a temp directory to get the zip file
 temp <- tempfile(fileext = "zip")
 download.file("https://a35b3ff7-2e06-4a4f-a669-8681322e59a7.usrfiles.com/archives/a35b3f_c9ec6cb349d043f4b3b055d6dc984ed3.zip", temp)